Nebraska's farm and ranch land up in value by double-digit percentages

 The value of agricultural land increased 11% from February 2022 to January 2023 in south central Nebraska and 17% year-over-year in southeastern Nebraska, according to UNL’s 2023 Nebraska Farm Real Estate Market Survey preliminary report.

-Statewide, the market value of ag land increased by 14% from 2022 to 2023, reaching $3,835.
+Statewide, the market value of ag land increased by 14% from 2022 to 2023, reaching $3,835 per acre.
 That represents the second-largest yearly increase in the market value of Nebraska ag land since 2014 and is the highest non-inflation adjusted statewide land value quoted in the 45-year history of the survey.

 Preliminary results were published online by UNL on March 15.
 Final 2023 information is scheduled to be published in June.